Bhagavad Gita Chapter 10 Verse 11 Meaning

 Available in 28 languages

-This verse from Chapter 10 of the Bhagavad Gita highlights a practical insight: Out of mere compassion for them, I, dwelling within their selves, destroy the darkness born of ignorance with the luminous lamp of knowledge.
+The Gita addresses cosmic splendor with characteristic directness here.
+Out of mere compassion for them, I, dwelling within their selves, destroy the darkness born of ignorance with the luminous lamp of knowledge.
+Within the broader arc of Chapter 10, this verse builds on Krishna's systematic exposition of divine manifestation.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team